The Essential Website Local SEO Checklist for 2022 & Beyond

 Most people will agree that fresh, new content is better than something published years ago.
 Search engines think so, too.
 But fresh isn’t all about being new.

-Number six of our local SEO checklist is all about refreshing your evergreen content.
+Number six of our Website Local SEO Checklist is all about refreshing your evergreen content.

 Remove broken links, optimize keywords, add updates, and insert images.
 This works like new content for search engines.

 If you’re providing high-value content for your blog, you probably know the dangers of plagiarism.
 Still, there is a vast amount of duplicate or at least very similar content on the internet.

 You can inadvertently create duplicates of your own content by writing similar location (areas we serve) pages, product pages, and duplicate print-only pages.

 While search engines don’t technically penalize websites for duplicate content, it can still lower your SEO ranking.
 Duplicate content dilutes the pool because only one page can rank first.
 Additionally, search engines see duplicate content as less trustworthy content.